BinxiePeterson/ictp-recommender-sys/README.md

 * Training set: This set includes users from which the model learns
 * Test set: This set includes users to whom we recommend movies

-Use '''ratings_movies''' from the previous exercises.
+Use '''sh ratings_movies''' from the previous exercises.
 This is the subset of MovieLense users who have rated at least 50 movies and movies that have been rated at least 100 times.